 - Government grants can also serve to cause economic disruption as they come in contact with marked equilibrium.

-- Substantive government grants can be the reason of unfair competition between federally supported and non-supported organizations.
+- Substantive government grants can be the reason for unfair competition between federally supported and non-supported organizations.

 However, one must be aware that despite governmental endeavors in the areas of modern science and technology, it is private sector funding opportunities that have contributed to the lion’s share of financial assistance and infrastructure support.
 By 2012, the private sector had left the government side far behind, by providing 63% of $285 billion in research and development in the United States alone.